GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/04_Rendering/06_savingScene.md

 ResourceManifest::save(manifest, "C:/myManifest.asset", "C:/Data");
 ~~~~~~~~~~~~~

-> **SPtr** is a shared pointer, used in bs::f for most object instances that aren't components, scene objects or resources.
-It is covered later in the [smart pointers manual](../Utilities/smartPointers).
+> **SPtr** is a shared pointer, used in the framework for most object instances that aren't components, scene objects or resources.
+You can find more about it in the [smart pointers manual](../Utilities/smartPointers).

-Before loading a **Prefab** you will need to restore the manifest by calling @bs::ResourceManifest::load.
-Note that you only need to restore the manifest once when your application starts up (usually before any other resource loads).
+When starting a new application session and loading a **Prefab** you will first need to restore the manifest by calling @bs::ResourceManifest::load.
+Note that you only need to restore the manifest once when your application starts up (usually before any scene loads).

 Loaded manifest should then be registered with **Resources** by calling @bs::Resources::registerResourceManifest.